 Although cosmetic injectables like BOTOX® Cosmetic can temporarily minimize the appearance of forehead wrinkles and creases, a brow lift can offer a greater degree of comprehensive rejuvenation with longer lasting results.
-Through the process of removing excess skin and lifting the brow to a more elevated position, our plastic surgeons—John M. Sarbak, MD and Amy Simon, MD—can dramatically rejuvenate the upper third of the face.
+Through the process of removing excess skin and lifting the brow to a more elevated position, our plastic surgeon—John M. Sarbak, MD—can dramatically rejuvenate the upper third of the face.
 In some cases, hooding of the upper eyelids can also be reduced with a brow lift

 Benefits of Brow Lift Surgery

 Brow lift surgery can reverse signs of aging in the upper portion of face, including fine lines, deep wrinkles, furrows, and sagging skin.
-Advantages of having Dr. Sarbak or Dr. Simon perform this procedure are:
+Advantages of having Dr. Sarbak perform this procedure are:

 - Smoother forehead skin

 - More elevated brow position

 - Subtle, natural-looking enhancement

 A brow lift can also be performed in conjunction with additional procedures for more comprehensive facial rejuvenation.
 It is common for patients to combine a brow lift with blepharoplasty (eyelid lift) or a facelift.
 During your consultation, your plastic surgeon will examine your facial features, assess the condition of your skin, discuss your cosmetic concerns and goals, and develop a customized treatment plan that can meet your expectations.